arangodb/docs/arangograph/certificates.md

 When creating a self-signed certificate that has the **Use well-known certificate** option disabled, the certificate needs to be installed on your local machine as well.
-This operation slightly varies between operating systems.
+This operation varies between operating systems.

 ![ArangoGraph Certificates](images/arangograph-cert-page-with-cert-present.png)